Jeff98765/kubernetes/README.md

 # EGT309 Kubernetes AI Solution Project

-This repository consists of 3 folders, the final submission made was the "kubernetes_final" folder.
+This repository consists of 3 folders, the final submission made was the [kubernetes_final](./kubernetes_final/) folder.
 The other 2 folders are for testing and debugging purposes.